 The Economist is a renowned international publication that distributes material in both print and digital forms.
 Its copyright disclaimer is found at the bottom right-hand corner of its homepage:

 The legal team at The Economist added an additional piece to its disclaimer: the rights reservation.
 "All rights reserved" is important here because it produces a vast amount of content including writing, graphics, and videos that could be shared, adapted, or even brazenly stolen.

 2. Fair Use Disclaimer

 Fair use disclaimers are critical any time you're borrowing an idea, image, sentence, or an entire resource from someone else whether it's copyrighted or not.

-These disclaimers are simple.
-They state that you understand what fair use means according to US Copyright Law and that you believe your use of copyrighted materials falls within these guidelines.
+These disclaimers state that you understand what fair use means according to U.S. Copyright Law and that you believe your use of copyrighted materials falls within these guidelines.

-By adding the fair use disclaimer, you're adding an extra layer of protection to your site in the event the original owner of the borrowed content contests your use of it.
+By adding a fair use disclaimer, you're adding an extra layer of protection to your site in the event the original owner of the borrowed content contests your use of it.

 This disclaimer will have three key parts:

 - Your acknowledgement that you're using copyrighted material without the explicit or expressed permission of the owner